Command Line Interface¶

 Basic Usage¶

-The CLI provides three primary commands:
+The CLI provides two primary commands:

 inspect